How to Make Your Adoption Profile Unique

 If you’re creating a print profile, most likely the software/website you’re using has an option to save a PDF version as well.
 For example, Shutterfly has detailed photo book: export to PDF directions.
 Once you have a PDF version of your photo book, the easiest place to save and share it is Google Drive.
 After you’ve uploaded a PDF profile book to Google Drive, open the book in Google Drive.
 Look for the three dots More Actions menu in the upper righthand corner of the screen.
 Click Share, then Copy Link.
 The link will allow anyone to view your profile book.

 Save a few dollars on your physical adoption profile books with Rakuten Ebates!
-All of the photo book sites I list above offer cashback with Rakuten Ebates.
+All of the photo book sites that I list above offer cashback with Rakuten Ebates.

 Adoption Waiting Pool Blog Sidebar